adulau/DIY-face-masks/README.md

 Feel free to add any patterns too, by pulling a request.

 Translation is also welcome, in target languages of the country you live in.

+Make a push for low-cost open-hardware, share the links.